rook/rook/design/ceph/osd-migration.md

 ## Planning

-These changes require ignificant developemnt effort to migrate existing OSDs to use a new backend.
+These changes require significant development effort to migrate existing OSDs to use a new backend.
 They will be divided into following phases:
 * New OSDs (greenfield).
 * Migrating existing OSDs on PVC without metadata devices.